mingunC/cb1/EMAIL-NOTIFICATIONS-README.md

-# Email Notifications Update - English Version
+# Email Notifications Update - English Version (with Mailgun)

 ## 🎉 What's New

-This update adds comprehensive email notification features in English for both customers and contractors.
+This update adds comprehensive email notification features in English for both customers and contractors, now with **Mailgun integration**.

 ## ✨ New Features